testingisdocumenting/znai/znai-docs/znai/flow/lookup-paths.md

 ../module/src/main/java
 ```

+# Class Path Lookup

+Znai is written using Java and can access resources in class path.
+Using class path lookup you can include snippets from projects deployed to, for example, Maven Central.

+:include-file: maven-class-path.xml {highlight: "classifier"}

+    :include-java: org/junit/Assert.java {entry: "assertArrayEquals"}

+:include-java: org/junit/Assert.java {entry: "assertArrayEquals"}

 # HTTP Lookup Location

 If files you want to include are not part of your project, you can add an HTTP base URL to `lookup-paths`.